pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ### Analysis for Predictive Modeling 🔮

-When developing predictive models, we may be interested in those values which increases the likelihood of certain event.
+When developing predictive models, we may be interested in those values which increases the likelihood of a certain event.
 In our case:

-**What are the countries which maximizes the likelihood of finding people with flu?**
+**What are the countries that  maximize the likelihood of finding people with flu?**

 Easy, take `country_profiling` in a descending order by `mean_target`: